 Across the Koinonia Federation, we teach the children to use a formal cursive style of handwriting.
 This encourages the children to develop a neat, joined style of writing, which as they progress through the school, will enable them to write at speed.

-Handwriting lessons are taught weekly and reinforced daily during lessons.
+Handwriting lessons are taught weekly and skills are reinforced daily during lessons.